What is the Difference Between Football and Soccer Cleats?

 Depending on the brand and style, soccer and football cleats can have studs of varying sizes and configurations.
 Most of the time, the studs have a square shape.

 Aside from the shape, the number of studs is another difference between soccer and football cleats.
-Comparing football cleats to soccer cleats, you’ll see that the former features more studs.
-Football cleats also have a more significant number of studs in the forefoot than other sports shoes.
+Comparing football cleats to

 You will also notice that football cleats have a spike on the toe.
 Football toe spikes are necessary because they offer better traction when blocking or stepping forward to escape a tackler.
-Yet a soccer cleat doesn’t need a toe spike since it interferes with players’ touch on the ball.
+Yet, a soccer cleat doesn’t need a toe spike since it interferes with players’ touch on the ball.

 In soccer, cleats have different styles based on the field material.
 We’ve addressed this in the article ‘Types of Soccer Cleats’.

-Midsole
+Midsole of Cleats

 Football cleats are designed with an extra midsole.
 The cushioning layer between the cleat’s outsole and insole is called the midsole.
 The midsoles of football cleats are often made of phylon.